Rajan/alisha-open/readme.md

 # SSC Editor

 An entirly new way to create chatbots using SuperScript.
 Featuring a built-in realtime chat interface and gambit editor.
+This repository is a fork of Rob's Super-Script-Editor.
+Our goal is to add an actual Multilayer Neural Network behind this script and the bot should be able to learn and store it's learnings in a neural network.

 ![Realtime Editor](public/img/realtime.png)